 OXO Good Grips Grill Brush — Best Cleaning Tool

-This grill brush features an angled head that reaches all areas of your cooking grates effectively.
-The comfortable grip handle provides excellent control while the replaceable cleaning heads ensure long-term value.
+The OXO Good Grips Grill Brush combines effective cleaning power with safe, bristle-free design.
+This innovative grill brush uses durable stainless steel mesh instead of traditional wire bristles, eliminating the risk of dangerous bristle contamination in your food.
+The brush features an angled head that reaches all areas of your cooking grates effectively.
+A comfortable grip handle provides excellent control while replaceable cleaning heads ensure long-term value.
 The mesh design conforms to different grate shapes and sizes for thorough cleaning.
+At 18 inches long, the handle keeps your hands well away from the heat during cleaning.

 Highlights